 Avoid risky or "free" apps

-- Careful consideration should always be made prior to installing apps on any device.
-For example, free VPN applications, such as Hola! and others, have been known to leak user data and potentially use devices as infrastructure for other users of the service.
-Additionally, while iOS has sandbox mechanisms to prevent apps interfering with each other, Android does not have the same protections.
-A good rule of thumb is to remember that with “free” apps, “you” are the product.
+Careful consideration should always be made prior to installing apps on any device.
+Free VPNs such as Hola! have been known to leak user data and potentially use devices as infrastructure for other users of the service.
+With “free” apps, you are the product.

 Do you have questions about an incident?
 Reach out to our experienced Field Effect team of analysts today at firstname.lastname@example.org.